microsoft/azurelinux/toolkit/tools/imagecustomizer/README.md

 # Azure Linux Image Customizer

-The Azure Linux Image Customizer (MIC) is a tool that can take an existing generic Azure Linux image and modify it to be suited for particular scenario.
+The Azure Linux Image Customizer is a tool that can take an existing generic Azure Linux image and modify it to be suited for particular scenario.

 MIC uses [chroot](https://en.wikipedia.org/wiki/Chroot) (and loopback block devices) to